-Ecuador may well be the epicenter of Neotropical bird diversity. perhaps other destination no expresses this better than the western slopes of Volcán Pichincha.
-This region stretches for only some 50 miles to the west of the country's charming capital city, Quito, and holds a phenomenal array of bird species.
-We will base our "operations" out of Séptimo Paraíso Cloud Forest Reserve in the renowned Mindo Valley and Kapari Lodge located in the nearby Valle Hermosa sector, from which we will visit a variety of nearby bird sanctuaries, nature reserves and birding hotspots in search of the local avian specialties found here.
+Ecuador may well be the epicenter of Neotropical bird diversity, and perhaps no other destination expresses this better than the slopes of Volcán western Pichincha.
+This region stretches for only some 50 miles to the west of the country's charming capital Quito. city, and holds phenomenal array of bird species.
+We will base our "operations" out of Séptimo Paraíso Cloud Forest Reserve in the renowned Mindo

+Valley and Kapari Lodge located in the nearby Valle Hermosa sector, from which we will visit a variety of nearby bird sanctuaries, nature reserves and birding hotspots in search of the local avian specialties found here.